sirjmann92/nicotineplus-proper/README.md

 1. Wait for me to update the container and pull a new image
 2. If I haven't updated the container after a new version of Nictone+ has been released and you want the latest and greatest without waiting for me, you may manually update by following the directions below.

+Make sure your nicotine container is RUNNING when you do this
-With a user that has Docker permissions (or sudo -i), SSH into your NAS/server or open your CLI terminal and run the following:
+*   With a user that has Docker permissions (or sudo), SSH into your NAS/server or open your CLI terminal

-*   Make sure your nicotine container is RUNNING when you do this
+*   To connect to your container's shell (command line), copy and paste this into your terminal

-        docker exec -it nicotine bash
+        sudo docker exec -it nicotine bash

-*   If you only want to update Nicotine+ inside the container, use this:
+*   If you want to update all packages inside the container, copy and paste this into your container's shell:

         apt update &&
-        apt -y upgrade nicotine &&
+        apt -y upgrade &&
         apt -y autoremove

-*   If you want to update all packages inside the container, use this:
+*   If you only want to update Nicotine+ inside the container, copy and paste this instead:

         apt update &&
-        apt -y upgrade &&
+        apt -y upgrade nicotine &&
         apt -y autoremove

 Restart the container when finished.
 The `apt autoremove` command will check for any unnecessary packages and dependencies and remove any it finds, useful for controlling image size.